IDSP22/Final_Project_Deep_Sedation/README.md

 #### Discover (Designed interview)
 Clinician and any other user we have access to will need to answer the following interview questions:

-* What is the primary patient outcome of interest (mortality rate)?
+* What is the primary patient outcome of interest (deep sedation/ mortality rate)?
-* Which are the variables that you look at when assessing patients' need for deep sedation?
+* Is the main purpuse of this interactive app to sensibilize clinitians on the disparity of deep sedation?
-* How are the visualizations going to help the decision making?
+* How are the visualizations going to help the decision making process?
 * How does the visualization look for you?

-* Explore (User’s needs)
+#### Explore (User’s needs)

-#### Explore
 Participants will need to prioritize the following needs

 1. Statistical precision of modeling.